 Step 1: Frame the challenge or what you would like to have happen into a question.

 How can we ensure the safety (mental and physical) of each other?

-Step 2: From the SOLVEDcards, ask the team a series of questions, let each person respond.
-No follow up or need for discussion, just let people respond and invite others to listen.
+Step 2: From the SOLVEDcards, ask the team questions and let each person respond—no follow-up or need for discussion.
+Just let people respond and invite others to listen.